 Florida law allows all qualified voters to request a mail (absentee) ballot from the Supervisor of Elections with no excuse needed.
 A member of the voter’s immediate family or legal guardian may also request a Vote By Mail ballot for a voter, if directly instructed to do so by the voter.
-The request can be made for any and all elections through the end of the calendar year of the second ensuing regularly scheduled general election.
+The request can be made for any and all elections through the end of the calendar year of the next regularly scheduled general election.

 NOTE: Be sure to provide your current mailing address.
 The U.S. Post Office cannot forward vote by mail ballots.

-A request for a vote by mail ballot to be mailed must be received by the Supervisor of Elections no later than 5 pm on the 6th day before an election.
-By state law, we cannot mail a ballot no later than 4 days before an election.
+A request for a vote by mail ballot to be mailed must be received by the Supervisor of Elections no later than 5 pm on the 10th day before an election.
+By state law, we cannot mail a ballot no later than 8 days before an election.
 Please make every effort to request vote by mail ballots as early as possible so that enough time is allowed to receive and return the ballot.
 Vote By Mail ballots for voters living in the U.S., for which we have a request on file, are mailed between 35 and 28 days before Election Day, in accordance with Florida Statute 101.62(4)(b).
 Vote By Mail ballots for military voters and voters living outside the U.S. are sent at least 45 days before Election Day.

 Members of the United States Uniformed Services on active duty and the Merchant Marines, their spouses and dependents, and United States citizens residing outside of the United States have additional options and allowances when it comes to voting by mail.
 For more details, please visit Mail Ballot Information for Military & Citizens living outside the U.S.

 A designee may pick up a vote by mail ballot for you up to 5 days before an election (DS-DE 37).
 A designee may only pick up 2 absentee ballots per election (other than his or her own ballot and ballots for members of his or her immediate family).